openhab/openhab-addons/bundles/org.openhab.voice.voskstt/README.md

 It enables speech recognition for 20+ languages and dialects - English, Indian English, German, French, Spanish, Portuguese, Chinese, Russian, Turkish, Vietnamese, Italian, Dutch, Catalan, Arabic, Greek, Farsi, Filipino, Ukrainian, Kazakh, Swedish, Japanese, Esperanto.
 More to come.

+## Supported platforms

+This add-on uses an underling binary to work.
+The following platforms are supported:

+* linux-aarch64
+* linux-armv7l
+* linux-x86_64
+* osx
+* win64

 ## Configuring the model

 Before you can use this service you should configure your language model.